-- Scott (aka Thurman, Thurm) was born and raised in Salt Lake City, Utah.
+- Scott was born and raised in Salt Lake City, Utah.

 - Scott enrolled in the University of Utah’s Department of Communication with dreams of becoming a news journalist, but then…

-- … in his junior year decided to serve a mission for the LDS Church and was sent to Hong Kong where he learned how to speak Cantonese.
+- … in his junior year decided to serve a church mission and was sent to Hong Kong where he learned how to speak Cantonese.

-- After his mission, Thurm returned to Salt Lake City and graduated from the University of Utah’s School of Business
+- After his mission, Scott returned to Salt Lake City and graduated from the University of Utah’s School of Business

 - Having a strong desire to return to Hong Kong, Scott enrolled in the American Graduate School of International Management (a.k.a.
 Thunderbird) in Glendale, Arizona, earning his Master of International Management (MIM) degree.

 - Scott moved to Hong Kong and became an Account Executive for a publishing company called Asian Sources Media Group (Now Global Sources).
 It was on a sales call that he met his wife, Jackie.
 They have two gifted and talented children.

 - In 1996 a friend from Thunderbird invited Scott to interview with Intel in Singapore.
 Scott has now worked for Intel for almost 20 years.
 He is currently employed by Intel in their Data Center Group.

 - Scott has lived in Singapore, Hong Kong, Shenzhen and Shanghai, China.
 In the USA, he has been a resident of Utah, Arizona, California, Oregon, and Virginia and currently resides in Hillsboro, Oregon, and Folsom, California.